pass-antibiotics/pass-antibiotics.github.io/research/primary-care/index.md

 ## What is already known on the subject?

-- In England, more than three-quarters of antibiotics are prescribed in primary care with one-third of patients receiving at least one antibiotic prescription annually ([Dolk et al. 2018](#Dolk2018))
+- In England, more than three quarters of antibiotics are prescribed in primary care with one-third of patients receiving at least one antibiotic prescription annually ([Dolk et al. 2018](#Dolk2018))
 - Almost half this prescribing (46%) is targeted at respiratory tract infections, many of which tend to be self-limiting and are likely to improve in the absence of antibiotic treatment ([Dolk et al. 2018](#Dolk2018))
 - Other common reasons for antibiotic prescribing in primary care are urinary tract infections (23%) and skin and soft tissue infections (14%) ([Dolk et al. 2018](#Dolk2018))
 - There is substantial variation in the use of antibiotics between GP practices, with some prescribing at twice the rate than others even after accounting for the severity of the patient’s illnesses ([Stuart et al. 2020](#Stuart2020))